-Often described as a hybrid between a checking account and savings account, a money market account generally pays more interest than a regular savings account but limits access to your funds.
-CIT offers a money market account with these handy features:
+Often described as a hybrid between a checking account and savings account, a money market account generally pays more interest than a regular savings account but puts some limits on access to your funds.
+CIT offers a money market account (currently at 1.75%) with these handy features:

 - Six transfers or withdrawals per statement cycle.

 - People Pay transactions — a free service that allows you to send money from your money market account to almost anyone with an email address or mobile phone number.

 Why, you may wonder, do you need more than one savings account?

 “Setting up in individual savings accounts for short- and long-term savings goals makes smart sense because the reasons for savings vary,” CIT Bank says.
 “Are you saving for a house, creating an emergency fund or putting money aside for your kid’s college tuition?
 Keeping accounts separate makes it easier to track savings growth.
 When you tap your funds, you won’t derail other savings goals.”